pydanny/daniel.feldroy.com/posts/2025/2025-10-using-asyncpg-with-fastapi-and-air.md

 title: Using Asyncpg with FastAPI and Air
 ---

-Recently I've was on a few projects using PostgreSQL where SQLAlchemy and SQLModel felt like overkill.
+Recently I've been on a few projects using PostgreSQL where SQLAlchemy and SQLModel felt like overkill.
 Instead of using those libraries I leaned on writing SQL queries and running those directly in [asyncpg](https://pypi.org/project/asyncpg/) instead of using an ORM powered by asyncpg.

 Here's how I got it to work

 ## Defined a lifespan function for ASGIApp

 Starlette ASGIApp frameworks like FastAPI (and by extension [Air](https://github.com/feldroy/air)) can leverage lifespan functions, which are generators.
-I've commented the `lifespan` object so the
+I've commented the `lifespan` object for clarity.

 ```python
 from contextlib import asynccontextmanager